microsoft/chat-copilot/plugins/OBO/README.md

 ## Test Instructions

-1.Run a prompt to validate that the model knows that can call Grapi APIs
+1. Run a prompt to validate that the model knows that can call Grapi APIs
    - Hi!, Are you able to call Graph APIs?

 2. Run a prompt to provide a sample call